statycc/pymwp/guide/0_index.md

 # Introduction

-pymwp ("paɪ m-w-p") is a tool for automatically performing
-<a href="https://en.wikipedia.org/wiki/Static_program_analysis" target="blank" rel="nofollow noreferrer">static analysis</a>
-on programs written in subset of C language.
+pymwp ("pai m-w-p") is a tool for automatically performing static analysis on programs written in subset of C language.
 It analyzes resource usage and determines if program variables' growth rates are no more than polynomially related to their inputs sizes.

-The theoretical foundations are described in paper
-_<a href="https://doi.org/10.4230/LIPIcs.FSCD.2022.26" target="blank" rel="nofollow noreferrer">"mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity"</a>_.
+The theoretical foundations are described in paper "mwp-Analysis Improvement and Implementation: Realizing Implicit Computational Complexity".
 The technique is generic and applicable to imperative languages. pymwp is a prototype implementation demonstrating this technique concretely on C programs.
-The technique is originally inspired by
-_<a href="https://doi.org/10.1145/1555746.1555752" target="blank" rel="nofollow noreferrer">"A Flow Calculus of mwp-Bounds for Complexity Analysis"</a>_.
+The technique is originally inspired by "A Flow Calculus of mwp-Bounds for Complexity Analysis".

 This guide explains pymwp usage and behavior through several high-level examples.